 Utilisation of CO2 and its conversion into valuable products

-Carbon dioxide is a valuable commodity for many Australian industries for which it essential to maintain a robust supply chain (e.g., food production including protective cropping and microalgae, pH control in water treatment, modified environment packaging).
-As these industries currently use CO2 derived from non-renewable fossil resources, they face an immediate challenge in transitioning to sustainable sources of CO2.
+In many Australian industries CO2 is a valuable commodity and essential to maintaining a robust supply chain.
+Examples include pH control in water treatment, protected cropping and microalgae cultivation for food production, as well as and Modified Atmosphere Packaging (MAP) to extend food shelf-life.
+Currently, these industries use CO2 derived from non-renewable fossil fuel resources and face an immediate challenge in transitioning to sustainable sources of CO2.

 Why this research is valuable

-- Developing advanced nanomaterials (e.g., MOFs) for (i) electrochemical CO2 reduction to high value-added products through standard intermediates such as ethanol and ethylene, and (ii) green methane and methanol.
+- Developing advanced nanomaterials such as Metal-Organic Frameworks (MOFs) for (i) electrochemical CO2 reduction to high value-added products through standard intermediates such as ethanol and ethylene, and (ii) production of green methane and methanol.
 We would seek to utilise green hydrogen as a reactant.

-- Developing viable produce separation/purification methods for the value-added products.
+- Developing viable separation/purification methods to yield valuable commercial-grade products.